Introduction to Machine Learning: Markov chain sampling

 When $F_2$ is discrete, the probabilities are fully specified by their values on singleton sets, and we will write $p(x,y)$ for $p(x, \{y\})$. \end{definition}

 When $P^{n, n+1}(x, \cdot)$ does not depend on $n$, the Markov chain is said to be homogeneous.
-To simplify notation, we will restrict to homogeneous chains (and therefore only write $P(x, A)$), although some of the chains used in MCMC sampling may be inhomogeneous.
-This is not a very strong loss of generality, however, because inhomogeneous Markov chains can be considered as homogeneous by extending the space $\Om$ on which they are defined to $\Om\ti \mN$, and defining the transition probability
+To simplify notation, we will restrict to homogeneous chains (and therefore only write $P(x, A)$) (even though some of the chains used in MCMC sampling may be non homogeneous\footnote{Non-homogeneous Markov chains can be considered as homogeneous ones by extending the space $\CB$ on which they are defined.
+One can, in particular, always extend the chain to $\CB\ti \mN$, and defining the transition probability